-With respect to the lesson form, reference is made here only to the methodological principles (inductive and deductive) and to the principles of ordering the content.
+With respect to the lesson form, reference here is to the methodological principles (inductive and deductive) and the principles of ordering the content.
 Then, in Section 10, the ground forms and the methods are treated because they are closely related to the lesson modalities and especially to the modes of learning.